 Astronomy of Native America Student Final Presentations

-On Tuesday, November 28, in a series of short, five-to-fifteen-minute presentations by UW-Parkside students currently enrolled in the Astronomy of Native America course, we will explore the range of astronomical understanding and beliefs among indigenous groups of the Americas from the Inuit peoples of the Arctic to the Tawantinsuyu, the last pre-Columbian civilization in the Andes mountains of South America.
+Learn about the astronomical understanding and beliefs among indigenous groups of the Americas through a series of short, five-to-fifteen-minute presentations by UW-Parkside students currently enrolled in the Astronomy of Native America course taught by Dr. William Parker.
+Topics range from the Inuit peoples of the Arctic to the Tawantinsuyu, the last pre-Columbian civilization in the Andes mountains of South America.

 For more info